Site Directions: From Kenton in Obion County, take Hwy 89 east until the road passes over the Obion River.

 Big Game, Small Game, and Trapping are the same as statewide seasons, except as noted.
 Closed to dove, quail, waterfowl, and fall turkey hunting.

-Turkey - One non-quota hunt: April 15 - May 7.
-The bag limit of one bearded turkey counts toward the statewide bag limit.
+Turkey - One non-quota hunt: April 13 - May 5, 2024.
+Bag limit is one bearded turkey.
+Counts toward statewide bag limit.

 Turkey (Young Sportsman) - Same as statewide season.